 Computing questions?
 Connect with the Arts Computing Office Help Desk on our live chat!
 Available Monday to Friday, 9:30AM - 4:30PM, with some exceptions.

-Commencing in 2006, the Faculty of Arts adopted a four-year rollover program for faculty members' computers.
+Commencing in 2019, the Faculty of Arts adopted a five-year rollover program for faculty members' computers.
 Every five years each professor's old computer can be returned to the Arts Computing Office and replaced with a new one.
 The provided systems are mid-range standardized models: currently there is a choice between a Dell Windows system and an Apple Macintosh system.
 From 2006 through 2009 the program was limited to desktop computers.
 Since 2010 the program includes both desktop and laptop models.
 Starting in 2014 the program includes a limited number of high end models through supplementary funding from the faculty member.

 Models using either the Windows or Macintosh operating systems can be selected through this program.
 All the offered models are powerful enough that, out of the box, they should be entirely adequate for all the day-to-day computing activities normally carried out by practically all Arts faculty members.
 In other words, in a very approximate sense it is assumed that these computers will be used for activities that include the usual 40% research, 40% teaching, and 20% service components.

 These computers are not provided solely or primarily for research purposes.
 Faculty members who need additional computing functionality are encouraged to obtain it either by using grant money or faculty professional allowance to purchase more powerful computers, or by purchasing peripherals to use with these computers (e.g. individuals needing greater storage space will be encouraged to obtain an external hard disk).
-By encouraging the use of peripherals for individual faculty members' unique needs the Arts Computing Office (ACO) can provide standardized computer configurations and the faculty member will be left with a peripheral that they can continue to use when the computer itself is replaced after four years.
+By encouraging the use of peripherals for individual faculty members' unique needs the Arts Computing Office (ACO) can provide standardized computer configurations and the faculty member will be left with a peripheral that they can continue to use when the computer itself is replaced after five years.
 Similarly, faculty members are responsible themselves for purchasing research-specific software.
 Microsoft Office and common application software licensed for general use (default software) come pre-installed by ACO staff.

 There are a number of conditions concerning these computers.
 For example, desktop models must be connected to the campus network in the faculty member's office: they cannot be moved elsewhere.
 The old computers being replaced must be returned to the Arts Computing Office (where they are repurposed within Arts for their remaining useful life) or taken to the faculty member's home for use there (after completing the necessary paperwork).
 Windows desktop machines must be managed systems in the Nexus domain.
 Apple systems are also managed, including automated software updates provided by ACO.
 Professors selecting laptop computers will need to accept additional obligations with respect to data backup and security.